TheRdMelon/pixelplanet/utils/README.md

 ## backupSync.sh
 shell script that can be launched with backup.js to sync to a storage server after every backup.
 It uses rsync which is much faster than ftp, sftp or any other methode

+## liveLog.sh
+shell script that watches the pixel.log file and outputs the stats of the current IPs placing there
+Usage: `./liveLog.sh LOGFILE CANVASID STARTX_STARTY ENDX_ENDY`

 ## pp-center\*.png
 center logo of pixelplanet